Home

 1. Take note of the UTC time and how it compares to your local time.
 This step will later help you to confirm that your time zone offset is properly set.

-2. When the GPS obtains a fix (determines the location based on at least 3 satellites) the Autostar will beep and display the date, latitude and longitude for 5 seconds as in:
+2. When the GPS obtains a fix (determines the location based on at least 3 satellites) the handset will beep and display the date, latitude and longitude for 5 seconds as in:

 3. Unplug the GPS receiver since it is no longer needed (plus this saves power).
 You can begin by pulling the AUX plug or disconnecting the PS/2 connector (either of these will cut the power).